The Center for Well-Being has a video on Navigating Referrals to Off-Campus Mental Health Care.

-If you already know what sort of care or services you need, you are welcome to meet with a Counseling Center clinician simply to arrange a referral.
+If you already know what sort of care or services you need, you are welcome to contact My SSP to arrange a referral.
+This can be done 24/7, inclusive of all locations in the U.S. and abroad.
+If you can be physically located in Washington, DC, you may schedule an Initial Consultation to meet with a Center for Well-Being clinician to arrange a referral.
 You can also come to speak with a clinician about your personal concerns and then, as a result of your conversation, decide with your clinician that a referral to private care is the best course of action to address your particular concerns.

 In either case, your clinician and our case manager can help you locate and connect with off campus resources that are as appropriate, accessible, and affordable as possible.
 Below are some guidelines to help you with your referral so that you get the maximum benefit from your private care.

 - Availability.
 In some situations, private care can provide you with more immediately available services.
 For example, if you need an appointment sooner than the next available appointment on-campus, or you need a care-giver who has 24-hour access, or you need several appointments per week, private care is the appropriate resource for you.